xifox/working-guide/debian/README.md

 Normally, win users need to reduce their system volume to create a new one to install a new system on there.
 Many tools are known to do this, such as [partition magic 8](https://duckduckgo.com/?q=partition+magic+8), but you also can use that which comes with windows.
-Since XP, windows brings a disc manager wich can do the trick.
+Since XP, windows operating systems bring a disc manager application wich you can use to do the trick.

 ![test](https://github.com/xifox/working-guide/blob/master/debian/windm.gif)
 The above image is an example of two discs seen in this app.

 Move/resize/delete partition to have a portion of one disc free to install your